hjJunior/resposiveness/README.md

 ```

 ## How to use
-1. Import the package where you'll need to rebuild your widget according with breakpoint
+1. Import the package where you'll need to rebuild your widget according to with breakpoint
 2. (Optional) Use children prop to reuse the common Widget that exists between the layouts
 3. Define the list of breakpoints
 4. Define **in same order** the responsible builder for each breakpoint defined before